RosieMoonYin/RosieMoonYin/README.md

 I’m a passionate full-stack developer with a strong focus on creating clean, efficient, and user-centric web applications.
 With experience in both front-end and back-end development, I bring together creative design, technical knowledge, and business understanding to build solutions that not only work but also make a difference.

+My main interests are building and deploying cloud based architecture, improving the CI/CD pipeline.

 ---

 ### 🛠️ Technical Skills